alimac/finding-the-entrance/README.md

 <!-- .element: class="heading" -->

 Note:
-- Marketing is not the same as selling.
 - As simple as introducing and promoting Drupal to people who haven't heard of it
 - Tell someone about how Drupal helped you address your needs